amunategui/amunategui.github.io/_posts/2016-05-02-actionable-instights.md

 month: 05
 day: 02
 published: true
-summary: "Here is an easy way to get every top and bottom feature contributing to each prediction.
-Report readers will appreciate this level of detail to understand why the model assigned scores from row to row."
+summary: "Here is an easy way to get the top and bottom features contributing to a prediction.
+Report readers will appreciate this level of detail in order to better understand why the model chose a particular probability to an observation."
 image: actionable-insights/ROBOT.png
 ---